matmair/example-django-selenium/README.md

 An example Django project for selenium test implementation.

 ### Test Case Scenarios
-* Test to verify user registration.
+* Verifies user registration.
-* Test to verify user log in.
+* Verifies user login.
-* Create active todo object with a authenticated user.
+* Creates active todo object with an authenticated user.
-* Set a active todo to completed.
+* Changes the status of todo objects from active to completed
-* Set a completed todo to active.
+* Changes the status of todo objects from completed to active.

-Taking screenshots when any test case fail.
+Takes screenshots if any test case fail.

 ###Demo
 [http://quick.as/j90WtmOry](http://quick.as/j90WtmOry)